mobily-enterprises/jsonreststores/README.md

     });

 For non-API calls, this option is set by the query string in the URL.
 E.g. `/workspaces/?workspaceName=something&sortBy=+workspaceName,-score`.

+## skipHardLimitOnQueries

+This option applies to GetQuery calls.

+If set to `true`, then the `hardLimitOnQueries` will be ignored.
+Use with care: returning large number of records will result in memory hogging.

 # Behind the scenes